Reading progress: 0%

 Fairport Convention and Sandy Denny: Tradition Reimagined

 By the late 1960s, Fairport Convention had become one of the most important bands of the British folk revival.
 Instead of treating traditional materials like museum pieces, the group used electric instruments while keeping the focus on the story.
-Their 1969 album Liege & Lief is an important example of British folk rock.
+Their 1969 album Liege & Lief is a landmark of British folk rock.
 It combined old and new songs with energy and precision.

 Sandy Denny was a central figure during this period.
 Her voice was clear and controlled, which made old songs feel emotional again.
 On songs like “Matty Groves,” she told complex stories without going over the top.
 The performance felt realistic rather than exaggerated.
 Denny’s singing didn’t aim to be a spectacle; it sought to capture the truth within the melody.